Parson calls for $100M rainy day fund in State of the State

 The Republican governor proposed the new savings fund as he outlined plans for next year's state budget and his policy priorities during a State of the State Address before the Republican-led Legislature.
 State Budget Director Dan Haug told reporters that the savings fund could be bolstered if lawmakers this year pass legislation requiring online retailers to collect sales taxes on purchases made in Missouri.

-In prepared remarks provided before his speech, Parson said he wants the fund “to give our state greater flexibility and stronger finances than ever before.”
+In prepared remarks provided before his speech, Parson said he wants the fund ``to give our state greater flexibility and stronger finances than ever before.''

-“Since the beginning of our administration, our state treasurer, budget director, and my chief of staff have been discussing this opportunity,“ Parson said.
-“I am proud that we can finally make this vision a reality.”
+``Since the beginning of our administration, our state treasurer, budget director, and my chief of staff have been discussing this opportunity,`` Parson said. ``I am proud that we can finally make this vision a reality.''

 Missouri elected officials have been sounding the alarm for potentially rocky state finances in the coming years.